Monitor Configuration (monitors.yaml)

 Here are the key validation rules:

-• Script Static Analysis: Argus analyzes your Rhai script to prevent common logical errors before they can cause issues at runtime.
+Script Static Analysis: Argus analyzes your Rhai script to prevent common logical errors before they can cause issues at runtime.
 This includes:

-• ABI Requirement: If an abi is specified, the corresponding ABI file must exist in the configured abi_config_path and be a valid JSON ABI.
+abiis specified, the corresponding ABI file must exist in the configuredabi_config_pathand be a valid JSON ABI. - Return Type: The script must evaluate to a boolean (

 Using the dry-run CLI command is highly recommended to test your monitor configurations and scripts against historical data, which can help catch validation issues early.